 ACG Institute Center for Leadership, Ethics & Equity

 Early Career Leadership Program—Elevating Great Doctors into Great Leaders

-Participants are immersed in course work covering effective leadership, impactful networking, emotional intelligence, group dynamics, and team building.
-The ACG Institute is excited to welcome the fifth cohort of Early Career Leadership Scholars in 2022.
+Participants are immersed in coursework covering effective leadership, impactful networking, emotional intelligence, group dynamics, and team building.
+The ACG Institute is excited to welcome the sixth cohort of Early Career Leadership Scholars in 2023.